AviTrader sponsorship ad

 As with most groundbreaking new technologies, it took a while before 3-D printing became mainstream and even longer for it to be adopted by the aerospace industry.
 It was way back in 1984 that Chuck Hall developed Stereolithography (SLA), a specific technique which involved curing photosensitive resin with UV light to build objects layer by layer.
 SLA marked the beginning of additive manufacturing technologies and is seen as the birth of modern 3-D printing.
 That developed into Deposition Modelling (FDM), which was a heavily patented form of 3-D printing.
 However, come 2008 the patents surrounding FDM expired and suddenly, the restrictions on who could use 3-D printing technology to their advantage were lifted.
 The rest, as they say, is history.

-In this article we want to delve into how 3-D printing has become a key driver for MROs in helping to improve efficiency, enhance operational readiness and revolutionise certain practices.
+In this article we want to delve into how 3-D printing has become a key driver for MROs in helping to improve efficiency, enhance operational readiness and revolutionise certain maintenance practices.

 A key solution to many supply chain problems

 Ask any MRO operation what the greatest challenge they currently face is, and supply chain problems are likely to come at the top of their list.
 This is where 3-D printing has come into its own as it bypasses the supply chain almost completely.
-Now here one has to acknowledge that when it comes to the manufacturing of any spare parts for an aircraft, safety has to be first and foremost as the industry is a complex and highly regulated sector, where safety, efficiency, and innovation have to effectively converge to ensure seamless operations.
+Now here one has to acknowledge that when it comes to the manufacturing of any spare parts for an aircraft, safety has to be first and foremost as the aviation industry is a complex and highly regulated sector, where safety, efficiency, and innovation have to effectively converge to ensure seamless operations.
 Consequently, there is a limit to the type of spare parts that can be printed three dimensionally.
 In general terms these parts will be made from composite materials (e.g. carbon fibre) that can be easily incorporated within an existing structure, and hence why this technology is also referred to as additive manufacturing (AD).
 The advantages presented by 3-D printing are that it is extremely accurate, of the highest quality, and involves minimal wastage, enabling the manufacture of extremely complex and also customised parts.

 Where can 3-D printing be applied in the aircraft maintenance sector?